nicolas-alder/KAFKA-EFDT/README.md

 If the criterion is fulfilled, there are two possibilities.
 First, <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;X_A" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\inline&space;X_A" title="X_A" /></a> could be the nullsplit, which leads to the so called subtreekill, where the node becomes a reinitialized leaf and its child nodes are deleted.
 In the other case, the child nodes are deleted again, but the current node is not initialized to the leaf, but with the new best attribute.

 ### Summarizing representation

+Finally, the algorithm will be summarized and illustrated with the help of a graphic.
+It shows an incoming record, which is inserted into the tree structure.
+At each passed node the evaluation is performed or an attempt is made to split in the leaf.
+If the Hoeffding criterion is fulfilled in the reevaluation or in the split attempt, the node or leaf is then replaced and new child nodes are initialized.

 <p align="center">
 <img src="https://github.com/NicolasBenjamin/KAFKA-EFDT/blob/master/readme_images/Summary.png" width="600"/>